swandono/.dotfiles/opencode/command/kickoff.md

 - Use `memory` to persist **stable, non-sensitive** facts you discover (project name, how to run tests, key directories, important conventions, special safety constraints).
 - Do NOT store secrets in `memory` (API keys, tokens, passwords, full connection strings).
 Store redacted forms only.

+**Step 0: Confirm the project root**
+This command assumes you are running inside a single project root.

+- If the current folder contains multiple repos/projects, ask the user which subfolder to initialize and re-run `/kickoff` from there.
+- If the current folder is not a git repo, that’s OK:
+  - Prefer running `/kickoff` from the actual project folder (even if it’s not git), but be explicit that `.gitignore` is still used to prevent accidental commits later.
+  - If you want this folder treated as a repo root, initialize git (`git init`) before proceeding.

 **Step 1: Run OpenCode project initialization (`/init`)** Run the built-in OpenCode initializer to generate a baseline `AGENTS.md`.

 - Execute: `/init`
-- If you are currently in a subdirectory, run it from the project root.
+- If you are currently in a subdirectory, run it from the confirmed project root.

 **Step 2: Verify (and only if needed, supplement) `AGENTS.md`**